vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 One of those is [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) for web analytics.
 App Insights [keeps the data for 93 days](https://docs.microsoft.com/en-us/azure/azure-monitor/faq#is-there-a-maximum-amount-of-data-that-i-can-collect-in-azure-monitor).
 Although it is plenty to troubleshoot problems, I am after the Data Lake scenario:  *keep all the data and one day you might find a way to exploit it better than when you collected it*.

+To a lesser extent, I would like to do the same thing with [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview), which I'm also using.

+I have been looking for a way to archive that data.
+It is exposed by REST API, so I was first planning to write some scheduled Azure Function to pump the data out and to persist in Azure Data Lake storage in the form of parquet files.
+That would have worked but would have been a bit of work.

+[Kusto](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto) could then have ingested those parquet files as [external tables](https://docs.microsoft.com/en-us/azure/kusto/query/schema-entities/externaltables).

 https://docs.microsoft.com/en-us/azure/data-explorer/query-monitor-data

 https://docs.microsoft.com/en-us/azure/kusto/management/databasecursor